Quick Start

 Security Recommendations

-• Do not hardcode your API Key.
+• Do not hardcode your API Key in production environment.
 Use environment variables or secure configuration tools.

 • Keep your API Key private and do not share it publicly.